OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Test_settings.md

 * **Test Summary**: The metadata of the entire test is displayed as a summary (including points and passed/failed).
 * **Section Summary**: The section's metadata is displayed as a summary.
 * **Question Summary**: The metadata of each question is displayed.
-* **Answer, submitted by participant**: The question is displayed together with the participant's answer.
+* **Answer, submitted by participant**: The question is displayed together with the participants answer.
 * **Solution**: The question is displayed together with the correct solution.
 If a correct solution is stored in the Feedback tab, it will also be displayed in the result view with this option.

 ![Result report](assets/Resultreport.png){ class="shadow" }